CABowers/MyFixIt/README.md

     + My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority

 ## Notes
-I made the lambda using this [zappa tutorial](https://youtu.be/mjWV4R2P4ks "zappa tutorial") If you don't feel like going through all that, feel free to us this as your service endpoint: <https://y71c29qgr0.execute-api.us-east-1.amazonaws.com/dev>
+I made the lambda using this [zappa tutorial.](https://youtu.be/mjWV4R2P4ks "zappa tutorial") If you don't feel like going through all that, feel free to use this as your service endpoint: <https://y71c29qgr0.execute-api.us-east-1.amazonaws.com/dev>.
+It is the one I made.